-The term Language Management Theory or Language Management Framework refers to the theoretical model or framework whose basic features were developed by Jiří V. Neustupný and Björn H. Jernudd.
+The term Language Management Theory/Model/Framework refers to the theory, model or framework whose basic features were developed by Jiří V. Neustupný and Björn H. Jernudd.
 To avoid elementary misunderstanding, it should be emphasized that the identity of the theory is based on the set of its theoretical claims rather than on the heading "language management".
 We mention this here for two reasons: first, certain fundamental features of the theory were published under different labels, especially "language correction" (this version is dealt with, e.g., by Cooper 1989: 40f.); second, some authors employ the term language management without the theoretical propositions of Neustupný and Jernudd, and may use the term as more or less synonymous with language planning (e.g. Spolsky 2009).

 I shall claim that any act of language planning should start with the consideration of language problems as they appear in discourse, and the planning process should not be considered complete until the removal of the problems is implemented in discourse.

 The most comprehensive treatment of the theory is presented in the monograph by Neustupný & Nekvapil (2003), in Neustupný's paper (2002), in Nekvapil (2006, 2012), and its earlier version can be found in Neustupný (1978) and the collection of lectures published as Jernudd (1991).
 Some recent applications of the theory and innovations are included in Nekvapil & Sherman (2009), Marriott & Nekvapil (2012), Nekvapil & Sherman (2014) and (2015).

 In the next sections, you can find explanation of some of the basic concepts and distinctions in Language Management Theory and some brief information on methodology in language management research:

 - Part 3: Simple and organized language management

 Cooper, R. L. (1989).
 Language Planning and Social Change.
 Cambridge: Cambridge University Press.